Knowing the complete NABARD Grade A syllabus helps you understand what to study for each phase.

 - Shortcuts

-And based on the PYQ analysis, we have further categorized these topics into the most important, moderately important, and least important topics for the Computer Knowledge subject of the NABARD Grade A Phase 1 exam.
+Based on the PYQ analysis, here are the most important, moderately important, and least important topics of the NAABRD Grade A Computer Knowledge syllabus.

 - Eligibility